547,253 have added their name as evidence in court.

 Well, we are convinced it is not.
 Oil drilling in the Arctic is violating the Norwegian constitution.
-Two years ago we took them to court with the support of their own constitution that says: The state shall protect the rights of future generations to a safe and healthy environment.
+Three years ago we took them to court with the support of their own constitution that says: The state shall protect the rights of future generations to a safe and healthy environment.
 We said that drilling for more oil violates it.
-However, the court ruled that the Norwegian government is not responsible for the emissions from the oil they drill, because the oil is not burned in Norway.
-But oil is oil, no matter where it is burned, it fuels climate change.
+The court ruled that the Constitution does grant a right to a healthy environment and that the scope of Norway’s responsibilities includes the environmental harm caused by the burning of Norwegian oil elsewhere.
+Despite that, the court ruled in favour of the state.

 That’s why we need you to help us show the court that there’s a global movement backing this appeal case.
 Because we know that what happens in the Arctic doesn't stay in the Arctic.
 The needed change has already started: Youth are already standing up to set an end date for the oil industry and we will make sure their voice is heard.

 There is a good deal of reasons to why we are taking the Norwegian government to court - here are 6 of them.